 The causes of over-oxidation in bread dough

 Long mixing times

-Mixing the dough between 26-27C (75-77F)
+Mixing the dough between 26-27C (78-81F)

 Excessive bulk fermentation/proofing

 Delaying the addition of salt until the end of mixing

 How to prevent over-oxidation in bread

-It’s also a good idea to reduce the amount of oxygen that can come in contact with the dough.
-Little things such as using small containers for bulk fermentation and using a lid to cover dough resting containers make a big difference.
+It’s also a good idea to reduce the amount of oxygen that can come into contact with the dough.
+Little things such as using small containers for bulk fermentation and a lid to cover dough-resting containers make a big difference.